 Saigon Outcast is an event space in the Thao Dien neighborhood that has a fairly regular weekend flea market as well as other events throughout the week.
-If you’ll be in Ho Chi Minh City for a while, it’s worth spending the day exploring Thao Dien regardless as this is where most expats have chosen to live.
-It is filled with delicious restaurants, cute boutiques, and lots of foreigners!
+If you’ll be in Ho Chi Minh City for a while, it’s worth spending the day exploring Thao Dien regardless as this is where most ex-pats have chosen to live.
+It has delicious restaurants, cute boutiques, and lots of foreigners!

-This blog post is filled with local shops where you can find great prices on unique treasures to take home with you.
+This blog post is full of local shops where you can find great prices on unique treasures to take home with you.
 But Saigon is also filled with stores that you’ll recognize from back home.
 There are huge shopping malls in Ho Chi Minh City where you’ll find brands like H&M, Zara, Adidas, Nike, Gucci, MAC, and more.

 We rarely shop at malls in Saigon as we actually find the products to be more expensive than you’d find in the states.
 This is likely due to the high import tax on foreign goods.
 So unless you really need something specific from a global brand, skip the malls and opt for goods made in Vietnam.
 Unless, of course, you just need some air-conditioning in which case the mall is the perfect place to spend an afternoon!

 Saigon Center and Vincom Dong Khoi are two large malls that are centrally located in the city center where you’ll find plenty of western brands.
 Takashimaya, a massive Japanese department store, is the cornerstone of Saigon Center.
 And H&M, Zara, and Pull & Bear are all located in the Vincom Mall.

 Planning a trip to Vietnam?
 Check out our favorite guides and resources!